 The tourbillon, a piece now seen throughout luxury wristwatches, was invented by Breguet in France centuries ago.
 Classically known for their secret authenticity engravings, modern Breguet watches boast guilloche silver dials, reeded edges and the Breguet signature.
 For an everyday wrist watch, check out the “Transatlantique” or “Marine” lines.
 As a collector, dive into the historical relevance their classical collections and become apart of Europe’s intriguing past.

 With a passion for vintage aircraft and mechanical workings, two British brothers set out to develop an understated, yet highly refined pilot’s watch.
 Not just any old pilot’s watch though, a beautifully crafted, aviation chronometer rooted in precision and functionality.
-Anyone fascinated by the mystery of mechanic and the correlation of flight to chronometer will be captured by the Bremont design.

-CASIO has a specialised watch for any type of lifestyle.
+One of the world’s biggest and most prolific watch brands, CASIO has a specialised watch for any type of lifestyle.
 From their Pro Trek Smart Outdoor Watch, to a classical 3-Hand Analog style, a gentleman can take to the likings of CASIO’s extensive collections.
 For a high-end, durable timepiece from these Japanese watchmakers, check out the G-Shock series.

-You’ll find Chopard watches rightfully where they belong, locked in place around the wrists of famous celebrities and members of the affluent classes.
+You’ll find Chopard watches where they rightfully belong, locked in place around the wrists of famous celebrities and members of the affluent classes.
 Elton John, Mille Miglia and the Cannes International Film Festival are notable partners of Chopard timepieces.
 From their world-famous Happy Diamonds collection to the elegantly refined L.U.C. series, Chopard has continued to shatter the watchmaking industry with innovation, precision and luxurious brilliance.

 Corum is the pinnacle for unapologetically progressive timepieces, a constant innovation off traditional Swiss watchmaking.
 Beginning with the $20 Liberty Eagle watch, Corum has continued to pioneer architectural timepieces which has brought them classical recognition along a mere 60 years of existence.

 Although a young company, the core values of mechanics and tradition emulate through their works.
-These values are reflected in their timeless collections, such as the Admiral’s Cup, Romulus, Bridges, and the prestigious, Limelight.
+These values are reflected in their timeless collections, such as the Admiral’s Cup, Romulus, Bridges, and the prestigious Limelight.

 Welcome to the Edox universe, a timeless space of contemporary chronographs, luxury sporting instruments and artisanal watches.
 A space where skilled watchmakers constructed the first Geoscope timepiece.
 The Geoscope is known for it’s ability to cover every world time zones while keeping time for 50 major global cities.